oracle/terraform-provider-oci/docs/resources/core/instance.md

 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `image` - (Required) The OCID of the image used to boot the instance.
 * `ipxe_script` - (Optional) This is an advanced option.
 See the [instance API reference](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/Instance/) for details.
-* `metadata` - (Optional) Custom metadata key/value pairs that you provide, such as the SSH public key required to connect to the instance.
+* `metadata` - (Optional) Custom metadata key/value pairs that you provide.
+Some possible key/value pairs:
+  * `ssh_authorized_keys` - SSH public key required to connect to the instance
+  * `user_data` - Specify cloud-init data for Linux instances.
+On Windows instances, this data isn't used.
 * `extended_metadata` - (Optional) Like metadata but allows nested metadata if you pass a valid JSON string as a value

 ## Create VNIC Details Argument Reference